 Cable Bay Farm is a 1000-hectare coastal, hill country property just 20 minutes north of Nelson.
 The family have farmed the original Cable Station site since the early 1930's.
 Ian's parents Fred & Tess Stuart took over the 200 acres Cable Station site after the Second World War and purchased further land when the Whakapuaka 1b block was divided (Ngati Tama land).
 Then in 1965 they purchased the Cain Estate part of the original Mackay property (the first farm in Nelson).

-The property is marginal gorse clad, steep hill country but Ian was able to exploit the deer farming opportunity by capturing wild deer for sale and also goats when those boom times were on.
-He no longer farms deer but still maintains goats for meat and gorse control, sheep and cows.
+The property is marginal gorse clad, steep hill country but Ian was able to exploit the deer farming opportunity and also goats when those boom times were on.
+He no longer farms deer but still maintains goats for gorse control and sheep and cows.
 A few years ago 200 hectares of land was put into pine forest in a joint partnership venture.
-The change in landuse to subdivison for lifestyle blocks in the Nelson North area has brought a few more people to Cable Bay.
-And the building of a new camping ground has attracted more tourists to share the beauty and peace of this area so close to Nelson.
+The change in land use to subdivision for lifestyle blocks in the Nelson North area has brought a few more people to Cable Bay.

 Natural landscape assets on the property

 - The northerly coastal aspect of the property provides great scenery from MacKay's Bluff at the Glen to Ataata Point at the mouth of Cable Bay.